 Once considered to be considered weird to show die-hardness towards sports teams much like other fandoms, today they are the exception to this rule.
 Conversely, some people regard you as being more than a little weird if you're not big on sports—especially if you're a man.

-While some sports fandoms can still be ridiculed, such as those who play fantasy sports, fans of "That Other Football" (ex. an American Football fan in Britain or a Soccer fan in America), and Chicago Cubs fans (and other teams that have a really long championship drought, such as the Toronto Maple Leafs), even they aren't as lambasted as other fandoms.
+While some sports fandoms can still be ridiculed, such as those who play fantasy sports, or fans of "That Other Football" (ex. an American Football fan in Britain or a Soccer fan in America), even they aren't as lambasted as other fandoms.

 - Terry Pratchett perhaps says it best: "The main difference between Trekkies and Manchester United fans is that Trekkies never trashed a train carriage.
 So why are the Trekkies the social outcasts?"